blockprotocol/blockprotocol/rfcs/text/0428-extending-types.md

 [unresolved-questions]: #unresolved-questions

-- Given we made the assumption that we are able to project/select fields of a supertype from a subtype instance, we haven't specified how this is possible.
+- We haven't specified how projecting/selecting fields of a supertype from a subtype instance is possible.
 It is an open question how we actually pick out the exact fields of a subtype to provide a valid supertype instance.
+- Duplicating types of "forking" is not solved by this RFC.

 ---